wp-plugins/find-me-on/readme.txt

 The Find Me On sidebar widget displays icons for all of your social network profiles.
-Includes *37* Social Network options, 16px or 32px icon size, and mouseover higlight on/off.
+Includes *37* Social Network options, 16px or 32px icon size, and mouseover highlight on/off.

 **Supported Networks:**